Sonotsugipaa/volcanpp/src/main/assets/assets.doc.md

-- `name`: the name of the model, to be referenced by each object; every object **must** have a model with a matching name, otherwise how it's rendered is unspecified.
+- `name`: the name of the model, to be referenced by each object; every object **must** have a model with a matching name, otherwise how it's rendered is unspecified (most likely, the program terminates with a segmentation fault).
-- `minDiffuse`: the minimum strength for diffuse lighting;
+- `minDiffuse`: the minimum multiplier for diffuse reflections;
-- `maxDiffuse`: the maximum strength for diffuse lighting;
+- `maxDiffuse`: the maximum multiplier for diffuse reflections;
-- `expSpecular`: the exponent applied to specular lighting;
+- `minSpecular`: the minimum multiplier for specular reflections;
-- `maxSpecular`: the maximum strength for specular lighting;
+- `maxSpecular`: the maximum multiplier for specular reflections;
-- `mergeVertices`: whether the model normals should be merged together.
+- `mergeVertices`: whether the model normals should be merged together (defaults to `false`).

 ## Examples